 To make the sponge:

-- Place the warm water in a mixing bowl and whisk in the yeast.
+- Place 1 cup lukewarm water in a mixing bowl and whisk in 1 teaspoon dry yeast.

-- Stir in the flour, mix lightly and cover the bowl with plastic wrap.
+- Stir in 1 ½ cups all-purpose or bread flour, mix lightly and cover the bowl with plastic wrap.

 - Set the sponge aside to rise at room temperature (draft-free and warm) until the sponge doubles, about 1 hour.
 I do this directly in the bowl of the standing mixer and then add the dough ingredients.